Music Library

 • Checking Out Materials

-Most scores circulate just like books, and can be checked out either at the Music Library service window or at any circulation desk.
+Most scores circulate just like books, and can be checked out at the main circulation desk on the first floor of Olin.

 Our most valuable resource is expertise.
 Our staff are all active, lifelong musicians with advanced degrees in music research and interests spanning the globe.